danhitchcock/nano_tipper_z/README.md

-    'create' - Create a new account if one does not exist 'send <amount or all> <user/address>' - Send Nano to a reddit user or an address 'withdraw <amount or all> <user/address>' - Same as send 'receive' - Receive all pending transactions (if autoreceive is set to 'no') 'balance' or 'address' - Retrieve your account balance.
-Includes both pocketed and unpocketed transactions 'minimum <amount>' - (default 0.0001) Sets a minimum amount for receiving tips 'auto_receive <yes/no>' - (default 'yes') Automatically pockets transactions.
-Checks every 12 seconds 'silence <yes/no>' - (default 'no') Prevents the bot from sending you tip notifications or tagging in posts 'history' - (disabled) Grabs the last 20 records of your account history 'private_key' - (disabled) Retrieve your account private key 'new_address' - (disabled) If you feel this address was compromised, create a new account and key 'help' - Get this help message\n
+    'create' - Create a new account if one does not exist 'send <amount or all> <user/address>' - Send Nano to a reddit user or an address 'withdraw <amount or all> <user/address>' - Same as send 'balance' or 'address' - Retrieve your account balance.
+Includes both pocketed and unpocketed transactions 'minimum <amount>' - (default 0.0001) Sets a minimum amount for receiving tips 'silence <yes/no>' - (default 'no') Prevents the bot from sending you tip notifications or tagging in posts 'percentage <percent>' - (default 10 percent) Sets a percentage of returned tips to donate to TipBot development 'help' - Get this help message\n

 ### Here's a few other great links: